-The global hospitality scene is brimming with the growing number of people willing to dine out more.
-While the industry becomes more competitive than ever, and the need for superior service, efficiency and sustainability breaks the sky, restaurant design turns to one of the key factors for getting recognised and most important, remembered.
+The global hospitality landscape is brimming with a growing number of people willing to dine out.
+The restaurant industry is becoming more competitive than ever.
+Therefore, the need for superior service, efficiency and sustainability is breaking the sky.
+Leading to restaurant design becomes one of the key factors to be recognised and, above all, remembered.

 In other words, ambience plays a role as significant as the menus and signature cocktail cards.
 Restaurant design is the art of creating an ideal background for developing an engaging story.

 Design trends blend innovative concepts with functional fundamentals to raise the narration onto another level.
 Fashionable colour schemes, authentic shaping, and technologically advanced materials keep opening new perspectives and fresh ways to make a notable difference between plain and extraordinary.

 What Makes a Truly Memorable Restaurant Design Experience?